In the Falling Dark

 In the Falling Dark is the seventh studio album by Canadian singer/songwriter Bruce Cockburn.
-The album was released in 1976 by True North Records.
+The album was released in 1977 by True North Records.
 It is considered a watershed moment in Cockburn's recording career, as he leaves behind the minimal acoustic arrangements of his earlier albums, presenting a fuller band sound.

+Release

+Cockburn embarked on a tour across Canada beginning in Fredericton on February 20, 1977 and concluding on May 15 at the McPherson Playhouse in Victoria, British Columbia.
+He was accompanied on this tour by Bill Usher on percussion, Bob Boucher on bass, and Pat Godfrey on keyboards.

+Cockburn extensively toured in Quebec, where he spoke in French both in radio interviews, on Motreal television, and in front of audiences.
+One of the songs on the album, "Vagabondage", was written in French.
+According to James Holt of RPM Cockburn's performances in Quebec were nearly sold-out and frequently received standing ovations from the audience and encores.
+Two of his concerts at Massey Hall were recorded and planned for release as a live album in autumn 1977.
+Material from these concerts was included on Cockburn's Circles in The Stream album later that year.

+By May 1977, In the Falling Dark had sold 25,000 copies in Canada.
+It received a Canadian Gold Record Award in 1985.

-The album received a Canadian Gold Record Award, and was his first album to chart in the United States, reaching No. 191 in Cash Box.
+In the Falling Dark was released in the United States by Island Records and initially received airplay on over 25 FM radio stations across the country, including WNEW-FM and WHFS.
+It was his first album to chart in the United States, reaching No. 191 on Cashbox.
+Prior to its debut on the chart, Cockburn had played at Alice Tully Hall in New York City, serving as the opener for Leon Redbone.

 Reception

+Cashbox lauded Cockburn's guitar playing, specifically on "Water Into Wine" and said that "it's in his lyrical expression that Cockburn makes his greatest impact."

 In a retrospective review, AllMusic critic Brett Hartenbach wrote, "As a whole, this record trumps anything that its predecessors had to offer, almost to the point where it's difficult to imagine that it followed the release of Joy Will Find a Way by only a year.
 The sound that was merely suggested on his previous recordings is fully realized here...
 His first U.S. release since 1972, In the Falling Dark may not have made Bruce Cockburn a household name, but it did mark his emergence as an important artist."